-Households that reported they would support the use of internet and mobiles to have access to distance learning opportunities 0% of households reported having access to computers or smartphones. % of those households that reported having access to mobile network coverage, by selfreported quality of available services:
+Households that reported they would support the use of internet and mobiles to have access to distance learning opportunities

+0% of households reported having access to computers or smartphones.

-1% of households reported having no access to mobile network communications and tools.
+0% of households reported having access to mobile network communications and tools.

+% of those households that reported having access to mobile network coverage, by self-reported quality of available services:

+As no household reported having access to mobile network, communication tools, computers, or smartphones, for this month there is no data available on the quality of services.

 End Notes

-internet network.

 1 The number of households reported corresponds exclusively to those assessed with the entire HEAT tool.
-Additional households were assessed with a short-tool due to extremely dire conditions and just on an exceptional 2 Respondents could report multiple options.
+Additional households were assessed with a short-tool due to extremely dire conditions and just on an exceptional basis.

+2 Respondents could report multiple options.
 Findings may therefore exceed 100%.

 3 Vulnerability indicators listed correspond to household characteristics that make up part of the ERM multi-purpose cash assistance (MPCA) eligibility criteria.

 4 Disability is counted as at least one member of the household reported to have a severe disability, based on Washington Group questions, where the individual either 'cannot do at all', or has 'a lot of difficulty doing' any of the following: seeing, hearing, walking, remembering, self care (such as washing or dressing), or communicating.
-For more information see here 5 Health seeking behaviour is qualified as any household reporting that there has been a household member with a health issue for which they have wanted to seek medical care 6 Most frequently reported reasons for accruing debt from households who reported being in debt.
+For more information see here.

+5 Health seeking behaviour is qualified as any household reporting that there has been a household member with a health issue for which they have wanted to seek medical care.

+6 Most frequently reported reasons for accruing debt from households who reported being in debt.

 7 Households were asked to report their main source of water for domestic use.
-Improved water sources include: hand pump/ bore well, piped water, protected spring, or purchased water.
+Improved water sources include: hand pump/bore well, piped water, protected spring, or purchased water.
 Unimproved sources include: dug well, stream/river, kandas, unprotected spring, pond/lake, or other.
 For more information see here.

 8 Households were asked to report the type of latrine they had access to.
 Improved latrine types include family latrine, family VIP latrine.
 Unimproved latrine types include community latrine, no latrine, or other.
 For more information see here.

 9 The Food Consumption Score (FCS) is calculated using the frequency of a household's consumption of different food groups during the 7 days before the survey.
 For more information see here.

 10 The Reduced Coping Strategies Index (rCSI) is based on the rate that households with food consumption problems relied on negative coping strategies during the 7 days before the survey.
 For more information see here.

 11 The Livelihoods Coping Strategy Index (LCSI) score is a measure of reliance on livelihood-based coping mechanisms to cope with lack of food.
 For more information see here.

-12 Data was collected during closure of schools due to COVID-19 which may have affected reporting 13 Cash and Voucher Assistance (CVA) 14 Awaaz, is an humanitarian helpline connecting Afghans (IDPs, returnees) and refugees affected by conflict and natural disaster with information on assistance modalities.
+12 Data was collected during closure of schools due to COVID-19 which may have affected reporting.

+13 Cash and Voucher Assistance (CVA)

+14 Awaaz, is an humanitarian helpline connecting Afghans (IDPs, returnees) and refugees affected by conflict and natural disaster with information on assistance modalities